Much of this comes down to local policy:

 make

 recipe file.
-They let msrc
+They let msrc select the values

-, and MODE
+SEND, and MODE while

-only explicitly setting INTO
+only explicitly setting INTO.

 This is because copies of

-the directory unpacked under /tmp
+the directory unpacked under /tmp would not be

-able to find the correct value of INTO
+able to find the correct value of INTO.

 The macros listed in the above are not the only macros we'll need to

-assure that we have all the files we need to run msrc
+assure that we have all the files we need to run msrc.

 We may need files that m4

-'s, or files that
+include's, or files that

-keys... or who-knows-what else.
+provide ssh keys... or who-knows-what else.

-For just this reason msrc
+For just this reason msrc depends on the

 We can bind the gathering of our resource to that target.

-Here is an example from the source to msync
+Here is an example from the source to msync itself:

 # ...Id: Makefile,v 4.3 2009/02/15 16:19:00 ksb... # meta makefile for msync, msrc version 2008 INTO= /usr/src/local/sbin/msync GEN= SOURCE= Makefile Makefile.host README msync.html \ msync.ksh msync.man clean: FRC rm -f ${GEN} source: ${SOURCE} ${GEN} ${SOURCE}: co -q $@ FRC: # msrc patch to get up-to-date and checked-out sources __msrc: source